AnnaSyme/LGtutorial/tutorial.md

 Even though most assemblies are not chromosome-length, the assembly in contigs is still valuable for many research questions.
 Lengths of assembled contigs are increasing as sequencing technology and assembly tools improve.

+*Can I use my own data with these workflows?"

+This tutorial has been tested on real-sized data sets and should work with your own data.
+However, there will most likely be some modifications required to tools and settings.
+Furthermore, as most species have never had their genome sequenced, it is not possible to guarantee existing workflows are optimal for new data.

+It is most likely that any new genome assembly will have its own set of required workflow and analysis customisations to account for things such as ploidy and repeats.
+Usually, an assembly workflow will need testing and customising, in concert with reading the biological domain literature.

+Before using these workflows on real datasets, we recommend completing all the relevant GTN tutorials about Data QC and Asssembly to give extra familiarity with the concepts.
+Then, we suggest creating subsampled data sets from your full-sized data, for testing.
+For best results, it is recommended to test each tool separately, and consider the parameters and their relevance and suitability for your own research questions.

 >### Agenda
 > In this tutorial we will deal with:
 >